Aliqoli Mirza Qajar: Legacy

 Aliqoli Mirza has been described as one of the most influential intellectuals of the Qajar era.
 Across his many positions, his motivation was to spread modern European ideas in Iran and avoid the usual court quarrels.
 He was able to integrate aspects of modern European technological and educational advances, without losing sight of the achievements of his own culture, and apply them with tact to the Qajar environment.
 Hajj Sayyah, an intellectual and traveler, with all the criticisms he had of other high-ranking officials of the period, praised Aliqoli Mirza, stating that he was skillful, criticisable, and always ready to listen to suggestions.
 As an influential prince who could confront the shah's authority, he was able to withstand conservative pressure and displayed unorthodox views freely, especially in the areas of modern sciences and the study of religion.
 He patronised a generation of literary and cultural figures and even harbored non-conformists in his circle.

-Aliqoli Mirza's literary circles of 1850s and 1860s included the poet Qaani, who with the help of the prince was introduced to the court of the Shah; the essayist Mirza Taher Isfahani; and Mirza Ahmad Kashani, a teacher of traditional medicine in Dar ul-Funun.
+Aliqoli Mirza's literary circles of 1850s and 1860s included the poet Qaani, who with the help of the prince was introduced to the court of the Shah; the essayist Mirza Taher Isfahani; and Mirza Ahmad Kashani, a teacher of traditional medicine in Dar al-Fonun.
 His opponents generally accused him and his literary circle of nocturnal gatherings and hedonistic proclivities, including Ehtesham ol-Saltaneh, who condemned Aliqoli Mirza for womanising and holding drinking competitions.

 Though by the standards of Amir Kabir's statesmanship, the achievements of his long tenure as minister were meager, he nevertheless was a realistic conduit for modernisation at a time when external and internal conditions were not favourable for such change.
 His career traits of cultural nationalism are visible in his patronage of Nameh-ye Daneshvaran and publication of historical and scientific works about Iran, as well as in his implicit support in the early 1860s for dissident figures, such as his brother Jalal al-Din Mirza and Mirza Malkam Khan's Faramosh Khaneh.
 His modernist nature reflected upon Dar ul-Funun as it later became one of the sources of the Iranian Enlightenment.